aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-csv/_index.md

 kwords: range to CSV, convert spreadsheet to CSV, Aspose Cloud Web API, cloud conversion, Excel to CSV
 ---

-Export data of range  from a locak Excel Files to a [CSV](https://docs.fileformat.com/spreadsheet/csv/) file using Cloud API
+Export data of range from a local Excel Files to a [CSV](https://docs.fileformat.com/spreadsheet/csv/) file using Cloud API.

 ## **Convert Range to CSV API**